-With the legalization of recreational use of marijuana soon to pass in Canada, it is not surprising that the upcoming changes are building an interest in producing marijuana in Canada.
+With the legalization of recreational use of marijuana having been passed in Canada, it is not surprising that the upcoming changes are building an interest in producing marijuana in Canada.

 If you are interested in producing marijuana, you will need to apply to become a licensed producer.
 As you can imagine, the application process is a long one.
-However, in May of 2017, the federal government of Canada implemented changes to the application process to help expedite the process and improve the overall effectiveness of the production process.
+Since changes in government and updates to legislation, the process has undergone some modifications.

 Where do you start?
 How do you begin the application process?
 We cover what you need to know about the application process to become a licensed marijuana producer.

 To apply to be a licensed producer, you must submit an application through the Cannabis Tracking and Licensing System (CTLS).
 This is an online application and case management system set up by Health Canada.
 In addition to letting you apply for a license, the site provides sellers and distributors a way in which monthly report requirements can be submitted.

 Before you apply, though, you should first become familiar with the current legislation on Federal, provincial, territorial and municipal laws regarding cannabis.
 You must be an adult who resides in Canada to apply, or you can be applying as a corporation with a head office or operating branch in Canada.